gvwilson/sensibleadventures/nardica/nardica.md

 pointing out the window.

 Five hundred meters away,
-another ship had appeared out of nowhere, its camo briefly disrupted by the missiles it had just launched.
+a ship had appeared out of nowhere, its camo briefly disrupted by the missiles it had launched.
-Where the *Taroona* and the *Guinevere* were metal, this one was shaped out of tweaked bamboo.
+Where the *Taroona* and the *Guinevere* were metal, the newcomer was made of tweaked bamboo.
-Her sails were a confusion of odd geometries, too complex to be managed or even really understood by a merely human mind.
+Her dozen sails were a tangle of fractal geometry too complex to be managed or even really understood by a merely human mind.
 Her green and yellow pennant
-and the words *Este mundo é de deus* painted on her side proclaimed to all who she was, while her guns and missile racks said just as plainly what she had been built for: war.
+with the slogan *Este mundo é de deus* proclaimed to all who she was, while her railguns and missile racks said just as plainly what she had been built for: war.

 "Zillions..."
 Iffy whispered.
-Everyone knew those words---knew them and feared them.
+Everyone knew the words on that flag---knew them and feared them.
 Brazil had fought beside the rest of humanity when the machines rebelled, but had turned on their allies once the bots were defeated.
-"Este mundo!" they screamed
-in books and sims.
+"*Este mundo!*" they screamed in sim after sim, always scheming, always the villains.
 "This world is God's!"
 The earth's self-appointed defenders would sacrifice everything to undo the damage humanity had done to the Earth.
-When a shaft in a coal mine collapsed people blamed Zillion fanatics intent on driving the world back into the stone age.
+When a shaft in a coal mine collapsed people blamed Zillion saboteurs intent on driving the world back into the stone age.
-When a mutant fungus turned the contents of a greenhouse into sludge, people demanded that the governors *do* something.
+When a mutant fungus turned the contents of a greenhouse into sludge, all its owner had to do was say, "It must have been them!" for people to demand that the governors *do* something.
-And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market and woke up in hospital, everyone just nodded straight-faced at the Marines' equally straight-faced apologies for their drones' failure to record anything.
+And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market and woke up in hospital, everyone just nodded straight-faced at the Marines' equally straight-faced apologies for the inexplicable glitch in their drones' recording that left them unable to identify anyone who might have been involved.

 Even as they watched,
 the Zillion ship blurred and vanished as its camo reformed.